Category: Flatbread Blog and News

 If you have read the article about barbeque, you will remember that in most cases fathers and brothers make the barbeque in the Armenian family.
 So making tools, ovens and the most important tool tondir (tonir-թոնիր) is the duty of men but preparing bread is the job of our women.

 Well, there is an opposition in every rule and this one is not an exception.
 See our brave baker’s artistic jump into the oven.
 The video was shot by INSIDER.
+Experience this same traditional lavash, baked fresh daily using these ancient methods, with our ARA-Z Lavash Flatbread.

 Generally, tondir is located underground.
 For making lavash, Armenians use flour, water, and salt.
 Firstly they make dough from wheat flour, water and form them into balls.
 Then the balls are rolled into thin layers and stretch them over an oval cushion.
 After preparing them with a special skill slap against the walls of the tondir.
 Waiting for a minute or sometimes thirty seconds, pull already baked list from the wall.